 Accessible storm drains were inspected on October 13, 2022 and no significant sources of non-stormwater discharges were identified.
 As mentioned, a small amount of non-stormwater discharge was observed seeping into a catch basin on the perimeter of the temporary stockpile.
-Berkshire Environmental will make a recommendation to PEDA that both the catch basin located on the perimeter of the temporarily blocked as a stormwater control measure using a rubber storm drain mat to keep stormwater from entering these two storm drains.
+Berkshire Environmental will make a recommendation to PEDA that both the catch basin located on the perimeter of the crushed stockpile and the catch basin located in the CSX corridor be temporarily blocked as a stormwater control measure using a rubber storm drain mat to keep stormwater from entering these two storm drains.